Published on: June 10, 2025

 }

-π‘ Cleaner and safer than using as
+π‘ Cleaner and safer than using as followed by

-null
+null check.

 π Final Thoughts

-The is
+The is and as operators provide

 type-safety and control without throwing exceptions.